 Not all cats are exactly “neat” when it comes to using the litter box.
 Some will gently brush litter over their waste, while other cats will do a full force kick and spray of litter all over the room.
 This is where you need to consider the height of the litter box as well as the lips.
 A litter box lip is just a detachable piece of plastic that acts as a guard to keep “some” litter in.
 These work fine for some cats, but not all.
 I always opt for getting the high tray boxes because you can use more litter and in most cases, it contains the mess.
 Just using a lip not only allows your cat to still fling litter all over the place, but it makes it a pain in the butt to clean the box!

-Does your cat frequently clean itself?
-After eating, getting pet, playing, or even using the box?
-Well you likely have yourself a neat-freak cat!
+Does your cat very frequently clean itself?
 These cats tend to like the box to be as clean as possible and the second there are too many poos or pee clumps, they let you know by not using the box.
-What you want to do is make sure you have a litter box that is wide enough in the base to have a good amount of litter spread out so even in between cleanings, you cat will not make a fuss.
+What you want to do is make sure you have a litter box that is wide enough in the base to have a good amount of litter spread out so even in between cleanings, your cat will not make a fuss.